How To Shear A Sheep Using Hand Shears

 Provide assistance if needed: If the sheep is particularly skittish or uncooperative, it may be helpful to have an extra pair of hands to hold and calm the sheep during the shearing process.

-See also Best Garden Shears For Arthritis
+See also Who Makes The Ars Garden Shears

 Remember, the key is to ensure the sheep feels secure and comfortable throughout the shearing process.
 Taking the time to properly secure the sheep will make the shearing experience safer and more efficient for both you and the sheep.